cloudio-project/cloudio-project.github.io/docs/getting_started/deploy.md

 ```
 - Search for the log `User repository is empty - creating default admin user 'admin' with password 'WTxhFMXpwc1WffFG'`.
 It's generated at the microservices startup, when the user repository is empty.

-?> Your cloud.iO server is now running on the port 80 of your machine!
+?> The cloud.iO server is now running on the port 80!

 ## Files and folders